piku/piku/docs/INSTALL.md

 ### Ubuntu 14.04 LTS

+> **Warning:>>
+> This OS release is no longer supported and these instructions are kept for reference purposes only.

 This is a mix of both the above, and should change soon when we get 16.04.
 If you have trouble, install [uWSGI][uwsgi] via `pip` instead.

 ```bash